Barndoor SDK

 Authentication workflow

-Barndoor APIs expect a user JWT issued by your Barndoor tenant.
-The SDK offers two ways to obtain & store such a token:| Option | Command | When to use |
+Barndoor APIs expect a JWT issued by your Barndoor tenant.
+The SDK offers three ways to obtain such a token:| Option | Command | When to use |

 |---|---|---|